Saturday, September 14, 2024

 All photos by Christopher Windle

 The new band members include talented bassist Karly Low, who ably and energetically replaced Sean Redman, the most problematic former member.
 Brandon Gold is the new drummer, and it took two musicians to replace multi-instrumentalist London Guzmán.
+(Carlos Sanchez is now on sax.)
 The other official new member, Mimi Pretend, was an aloof presence onstage (although I’ve been assured that the keyboardist and guitarist loves being onstage).

 That the band replaced two male musicians with two women seems like it’s meant to be significant.
 Even Araiza stated during the show that “the gals keep us balanced, you know.”